 One easy location to find information on 31 farms in Marinette, Oconto, and Florence Counties that have food products available for sale is to look them up in the “Guide to Home Grown Produce”.
 The guide is a free publication published by the Marinette office of UW-Madison, Division of Extension.
 It can be found online at: https://marinette.extension.wisc.edu/files/2020/05/Produce-Growers-Guide-2020-May-update.pdf or just search for Marinette Extension and look under the agriculture tab and click on Local Produce Guide.

-The farms listed in the guide truly do have food products from A to Z. Right now, A certainly stands for apples.
+The farms listed in the guide truly do have food products from A to Z. Right now, A stands for apples.
 B probably means beef right now to most people, and there are ten farms listed that sell beef directly to consumers.
-C means carrots which, along with many other root vegetables, are finishing their growth and ready for harvest.
-On the other end, S stands for squashes, and T equals tomatoes, while Z can still mean zucchini, which are still readily available.
+C means carrots.
+On the other end, S stands for squashes, and T equals tomatoes, while Z can still mean zucchini.

 Some of the other food products listed in the guide include pork, chicken, eggs, winter squash, pears, raspberries, jams, pickled vegetables, lamb, and many more – including one on-farm bakery.
-The guide is available free on the web, but if you need a printed copy sent to you, you are able to request one by contacting Scott Reuss, Marinette Agriculture Agent, at 715-732-7510, by e-mailing him at firstname.lastname@example.org, or by stopping in at the Extension office, located on the first floor of the Marinette County Courthouse.
+The guide is available free on the web, but if you need a printed copy sent to you, you are able to request one by contacting Scott Reuss, Marinette Agriculture Agent, at 715-732-7510, by e-mailing him at firstname.lastname@example.org, or by stopping in at the Extension office, located on the second floor of the Resource Center, located directly behind the Marinette County Courthouse.

 If you have any questions about local food production, home horticulture issues, or any other agricultural question, you can also contact Reuss either by phone or by e-mail.